 One inspired by the fauna of the riverside:

-And, contrary to the title though it is, let’s end on the beautiful detail of the dolphin’s nose: moths.
+And, contrary to the title though it is, let’s end this exploration of art in Aberdeen with the beautiful detail of the dolphin’s nose: moths.